taih304/Linux-Shell/Bash script/Build automation tools/CMake/README.md

 ### Install

-CMake can be installed with ``sudo apt install cmake`` or install with the tar file.
+CMake can be installed with ``sudo apt install cmake`` or installed with the tar file.

 For installing with tar file, install ``cmake-3.23.0.tar.gz`` file from CMake webpage then extract to folder ``cmake-3.23.0``.